abunchofnerds-25/ccollections/README.md

 `chttpclient` lets your C program send HTTP requests (GET, POST, PUT, DELETE, PATCH) to any URL and receive the response.
 It is a hand-rolled HTTP/1.1 client: a vendored `llhttp` parser drives request/response framing over raw sockets, TLS is provided by the same vendored facil.io ("facio") OpenSSL layer that backs `chttpserver`, and this module adds a concurrency-limiting pool, a keep-alive connection cache, case-insensitive header maps, and an API that integrates with the rest of the library.

+**Supported URL forms:** `http://`/`https://` only.
+Both a plain hostname/IPv4 literal and a bracketed IPv6 literal (`https://[::1]:8443/path`) are accepted.
+A URL may embed credentials (`http://user:pass@host/path`); they are turned into an `Authorization: Basic ...` header automatically unless the request already sets its own `Authorization` header.
+A trailing `#fragment` is recognized and discarded (fragments are a client-side-only concept and are never sent to a server).
+See "Redirect Following" below for how embedded credentials interact with redirects to a different origin.

 The module is split across two headers: `chttp.h` declares shared types (`chttp_method_t`, `chttp_tls_config_t`, `chttp_request_body_t`, and status-code constants), and `chttpclient.h` declares the client API.
 Including `chttpclient.h` pulls in `chttp.h` automatically.

 **Header:** `#include <chttpclient.h>`